 Don’t try to ignore the mistake and bury it with other items!
-Owning up to your mistakes at your earliest convenience can help save yourself, whether you think so or not.
+Owning up to your mistakes at your earliest convenience can help, whether it feels like it or not.
 It might be frightening to tell your boss that you were the one to lose or delete an important file, but it’s better to share with them sooner than later.

-Staying calm is the absolute best thing you can do after a mistake is made, and while fixing your mistake.
-Keep repeating to yourself positive affirmations like “I’ve got this” while working through the issue.
+Staying calm is the absolute best thing you can do after a mistake is made.
+Keep repeating positive affirmations like “I’ve got this” while working through the issue.
 Bosses tend to freak out at high levels and you won’t be able to bring them to a level head if you are freaking out too.

-Being prepared to take ownership and find a solution shows your boss that you aren’t lazy and you’re willing to take responsibility instead of pushing it on to someone else.
-Stay ready so you won’t ever have to get ready, which in work term means expect the worst but wish for the best!
+Taking ownership and finding a solution shows your boss that you are willing to take responsibility instead of pushing it on to someone else.
+Stay ready so you won’t ever have to get ready, which in work terms means expect the worst but wish for the best!

 Show you’re still capable

-Actions speak louder than words, so if a work mistake is made, show your boss that you are capable of handling tasks given to you whether big or small.
-Of course, when the moment happens it’s as if time stopped and everyone is staring at you.
-Everyone makes mistakes, so bounce back!
+Actions speak louder than words, so if you make a mistake, show your boss that you are capable of handling tasks, whether big or small.

-Rebuild your manager’s trust by guaranteeing your work ethic is just as strong and take on projects to help rebuild that trust.
-Simply start with easy projects and work your way back to the level you were at.
-Small moves can go a long way and before you know it your boss will have forgotten about that simple mistake.
+Rebuild your manager’s trust by taking on projects to help rebuild that trust.
+Start with easy projects and work your way back to the level you were at.
+Small moves go a long way and before you know it your boss will have forgotten about that mistake.

 Don’t label yourself

 The first thing we do when we make a mistake is label ourselves as a failure.
-It’s unfortunate we do that to ourselves, but we have to come to a place in our minds and hearts to know that no one is perfect and mistakes happen more often than we think.
+It’s unfortunate, but we have to recognize that no one is perfect and mistakes happen more often than we think.

 Related: 6 Ways to Advance Your Career